ReiRyghts/wfrsb.github.io/_Jordas-Verdict/nekros.md

 ![Nekros](http://i.imgur.com/qCuBbNR.png)

 In order to get a stable supply of Antiserum Injector Charges, a Nekros desecrate build is needed, or the entire team will struggle progressing through.
-Generally you want to maximize range and include a Despoil for convenience.
+Generally you want to maximize range and include Despoil for convenience.

 * * *